nonmodernist/nonmodernist.github.io/content/notes/just-around-the-corner.md

 ## Women's Labor and Exploitation

-<span class="og">💢</span> The hat shop scene early on is a fascinating representation of women's material labor at the time (and maybe a nod to Edith Wharton's *The House of Mirth*?).
+The hat shop scene early on is a fascinating representation of women's material labor at the time (and maybe a nod to Edith Wharton's *The House of Mirth*?).
 Hurst and Marion are bold in their pro-labor feminist politics, deftly showing-not-telling that bosses exploit both women's labor and their bodies, and that poor women are forced to accept both the illegal working conditions and the sexual assault because they need money to survive.

 Ironically, when Essie wants to take a job as a theatre usher for better pay, her mother and brother object because of the job's connotations of prostitution.
 "It's night work!"
 Ma Birdsong exclaims.
 As though Essie wasn't already getting her breasts groped by her aggressive sweatshop boss!